clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.14.0

+* One can now alias arguments either visibly (whichc appears in the help text) or invisibly just like subcommands!
+* The `from_usage` parser now correctly handles non-ascii names / options and help!
+* Fixes a bug in the `require_delimiter` code which caused some incorrect parses
+* Fixes various typos in the docs
+* Various other small performance improvements and enhancements

 Here's the highlights for v2.13.0

 * **Value Delimiters:**  fixes the confusion around implicitly setting value delimiters.
 (The default is to *not* use a delimiter unless explicitly set)